nhankins/emegira/README.md

 RAG (include custom notes), DDL (Data Driven Learning) with Corpora), Lesson Planning, Prompting Custom Study Goals to an LLM

 # Roadmap:
-- Use this Github page to track resources, progress, and sucesses.
+- Use this Github page to track/add resources, progress, and sucesses.
 Ideally will be able to expand to other different languages and streamline the task for other users.

 - Will start with learning Chinese for taking the HSK 4 test.